Rocket Pool delays launch after vulnerability discovered by rival By Cointelegraph - Up News Info

-On Oct.
-6, Rocket Pool announced the postponement while the team implements a fix for the bug.
+On Wednesday, Rocket Pool announced the postponement, while the team implements a fix for the bug.
 Rocket Pool tweeted that “relatively minimal” changes are required to patch the vulnerability and that a new launch date will be announced soon.

 Eth2 staking services